chaos/diod/protocol.md

 size[4] Twalk tag[2] fid[4] newfid[4] nwname[2] nwname*(wname[s])
 size[4] Rwalk tag[2] nwqid[2] nwqid*(wqid[13])
 ```
 walk is used to descend a directory represented by fid using successive path elements provided in the wname array.
-If succesful, newfid represents the new path.
+If successful, newfid represents the new path.

 fid can be cloned to newfid by calling walk with nwname set to zero.